 Though promising, this idea of accumulating low-rank updates faces two major challenges, namely prohibitive computation and inefficient restart, which are separately elaborated next.

 We start by characterizing the optimal low-rank adapters and their computational complexity.
-Due to the nonlinearity of LLMs, directly minimizing the loss function is generally infeasible.
+Due to the nonlinearity of LLMs, the global optimum of the loss function is analytically infeasible.
 As a tractable alternative, a standard upper bound on the loss function will be presented, whose minimizer is available in closed form.
-The analysis relies on the following Lipschitz smoothness assumption. \begin{assumption} The loss function $\ell$ has $L$-Lipschitz continuous gradients; i.e., $\| \nabla \ell(\bfW) - \nabla \ell (\bfW') \|_\mathrm{F} \le L \| \bfW - \bfW' \|_\mathrm{F}, ~\forall \bfW, \bfW' \in \real^{m \times n}$. \end{assumption} Assumption~\ref{as:Lip-smooth} is fairly mild and widely used in both machine learning~\citep{DL-Goodfellow,understanding-ML}, and optimization~\citep{nonlinear-program,Adam}.
+The analysis relies on the following Lipschitz smoothness assumption. \begin{assumption} The loss function $\ell$ has $L$-Lipschitz continuous gradients; i.e., $\| \nabla \ell(\bfW) - \nabla \ell (\bfW') \|_\mathrm{F} \le L \| \bfW - \bfW' \|_\mathrm{F}, ~\forall \bfW, \bfW' \in \real^{m \times n}$. \end{assumption} Assumption~\ref{as:Lip-smooth} is fairly mild and widely used in both machine learning~\cite{DL-Goodfellow,understanding-ML}, and optimization~\cite{nonlinear-program,Adam}.
 It is default for analyzing first-order optimization approaches such as (stochastic) GD.
 Building upon this assumption, the loss function admits the quadratic upper bound as follows

-Minimizing the right-hand side of~\eqref{eq:quad-upper} incurs optimal update $\Delta \bfW_t^* = -\frac{1}{L} \nabla \ell (\bfW_t)$, which recovers GD of full fine-tuning.
+Minimizing the right-hand side incurs optimal update $\Delta \bfW_t^* = -\frac{1}{L} \nabla \ell (\bfW_t)$, which recovers GD of full fine-tuning.
 While the Lipschitz constant $L$ is hard to compute or even estimate especially for complicated LLMs, the effective step size $1/L$ is typically treated as a hyperparameter and tuned via grid search.
 Likewise, it holds for the alternative update~\eqref{eq:GD-alt} that

 where $(a)$ utilizes completing the square, and $\Const$ refers to constants not dependent on $\Delta \tilde{\bfW}_t$.
 This reformulation reveals that minimizing the loss upper bound is equivalent to aligning LoRA's weight increment with full fine-tuning.
 Plugging in~\eqref{eq:weight-increment-alt} and omitting high-order terms yield